Adroiti/docs-for-code-review-tools/Pylint-return-arg-in-generator.md

 ## Description

-Used when a "return" statement with an argument is found outside in a generator function or method (e.g. with some "yield" statements).
+Used when a `return` statement with an argument is found outside in a generator function or method (e.g. with some `yieldv statements).
 This message can't be emitted when using Python >= 3.3.

 ## Further Reading